EDH2253 Biophysical Foundations of Sport and Physical Activity

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 APA style is the referencing system required in this course.
 Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

 Students will require access to e-mail and have Internet access to UConnect for this course

 NOTE: Minimum enrolment numbers apply to this offering.
 Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the WEB offering and advised of this change before semester commences.

 Risk Management: This course involves active participation in physical activity.
 The course examiner should be informed of any medical conditions which may be influenced by physical involvement.
 You need to wear clothing and athletic shoes appropriate to the conditions.
 In many cases the practical sessions will be run in an outdoor environment.
 Appropriate consideration should be given to issues associated with sun safety, including items such as headwear, sunscreen, and sunglasses.
 There are no other risks beyond the ordinary.
-Incorrect gear will be considered as non-participation.
+Incorrect attire will be considered as non-participation.